charsun0119/DATA550_Final/README.md

 ### Building the Docker Image
 The entire project environment is defined in the Dockerfile.
 Building the image ensures a fully reproducible environment for the analysis.

 To build the Docker image locally, run "make docker-run" or "docker build -t data550-report" in R terminal.
+To access the image online, visit https://hub.docker.com/repository/docker/swyy132/data550-report/general

 ### Creating the Report in Docker
 Execute the Analysis and Create the Report